fangq/mcx/mcextreme_cuda/trunk/README.txt

-        "Forward::T1": "the end time of the simulation, in seconds", "Forward::Dt": "the width of each time window, in seconds", "Optode::Source::Pos": "the grid position of the source, can be non-integers, in grid unit", "Optode::Detector::Pos": "the grid position of a detector, can be non-integers, in grid unit" }
+        "Forward::T1": "the end time of the simulation, in seconds", "Forward::Dt": "the width of each time window, in seconds", "Optode::Source::Pos": "the grid position of the source, can be non-integers, in grid unit", "Optode::Detector::Pos": "the grid position of a detector, can be non-integers, in grid unit", "Optode::Source::Dir": "the unitary directional vector of the photon at launch", "Optode::Source::Type": "source types, must be one of the following: pencil,isotropic,cone,gaussian,planar,pattern,fourier,arcsine,disk",
+        "Optode::Source::Param1": "source parameters, 4 floating-point numbers",
+        "Optode::Source::Param2": "additional source parameters, 4 floating-point numbers" }
     },
     "Domain": {